-Best Paella in Madrid FAQs
+FAQs about Paella in Madrid

 For consistently great paella, head to its home turf of Valencia.
 However, migration to Madrid from other parts of Spain, including Valencia, over the centuries has fortunately made it easy to find great paella here in the capital, too.

 What is the most popular paella?